 In the early days of planning, sit down with your partner and talk about the things you have to have on the day.
 You might want to arrange for a long lost relative to be flown in or book a particular location.
 Once you have chosen the key elements, you’ll have the building blocks for the rest of your wedding.

 Compromise to Move Things Forward

 There are two of you getting married, so it’s good to to remember that both of you are allowed to express an opinion!
-For instance, you might long for a specific type of Nepalese Vegetarian menu and your partner isn’t fussed AT ALL, but your partner definitely wants a DJ whereas you were aiming for a Band.
+For instance, you might long for a specific type of Nepalese Vegetarian menu and your partner isn’t fussed AT ALL, but your partner definitely wants to hire an experienced wedding DJ whereas you were aiming for a live band to play at the evening reception.
 Organising such a big event may well test your patience – so work out where you have flexibility and accept that you don’t need to agree on everything – just the important stuff!

 If you’re not the Monica Geller type from the 80’s TV Show “Friends” then the chances are you would benefit from the skills and experience of a Wedding Planning.
 There is a world of top notch Wedding Planners waiting to help you – just take a look at some of the publications produced by the Wedding industry, or scan on-line for local support.

 They can help you through every stage of your wedding – and ensure you have the most stress free day possible with their organisational experience and ability.
 If you want something more home-based and informal, why not set up a few Pinterest boards?
 You could have one for menus, one for the evening party, one for gift ideas – anything goes!